Galaxy Evolution

 What are MPNNs?

-Message-passing Neural Networks (MPNNs), introduced by Gilmer et. al. at ICML 2017 (and later generalized in Battaglia et. al.'s 2018 graph-nets
+Message-Passing Neural Networks (MPNNs), introduced by Gilmer et. al. at ICML 2017 (and later generalized in Battaglia et. al.'s 2018 graph-nets

 paper) are a unified framework for interpreting learning on graphs.
 Let $G=(V,E)$ be an input graph represented by node features $\mathbf{h}_v^{(0)}$ and edge features $\mathbf{e}_{uv}$ for $u, v \in V$.
 Then learning proceeds through a sequence of $T$ discrete message-passing layers.
 In each layer $t$: